-July brings days of independence with Independence Day (U.S.) and Canada Day.
-Since July is the heart of the thunderstorm season, not all of the fireworks you will see this month are manmade.
+During the summer thunderstorm season, not all of the fireworks you will see this month are manmade.
 The skies will be filled with light, and lightning.

 Three fourths of all lightning stays in the sky, even soaring up toward space.
 Source: Wikipedia

-Some of these sparks flare straight up towards space.
+- Then there are sparks that flare straight up towards space.
 For more than two hundred years, scientists dismissed these types of lightning as nonexistent.
 Then, on July 6, 1989, scientists from the University of Minnesota accidentally captured the first image of the glowing red lightning dancing high in the air.
 They named the “nonexistent” lightning a sprite, after fairy-tale air sprites.

 A circle of red sprites dancing 50 miles high in the sky.
 Source: Wikipedia